quangthangisme/tp/docs/DeveloperGuide.md

 **Use case 28: Add a tag to an event**

 **MSS**
-1. User <u>finds all tags associated with an event (UC:25)</u>.
-2. User requests to add a tag to the todo by index.
+1. User requests to add a tag to the todo by index.
-3. TC updates the todo with the provided tag.
+2. TC updates the todo with the provided tag.
-4. TC displays a confirmation message.
+3. TC displays a confirmation message.

    Use case ends.

 **Extensions**
 * 2a.
-The given todo index is not a positive integer.
+The given event index is not a positive integer.
     * 2a1.
 TC displays an error message.

       Use case resumes at step 2.
 * 2b.
-The given todo index is out of range in the todo list.
+The given event index is out of range in the event list.
     * 2b1.
 TC displays an error message.

       Use case resumes at step 2.
 * 2c.
-The given tag is empty.
+The given tags are invalid.
     * 2c1.
 TC displays an error message.

       Use case resumes at step 2.